 Why You Need a Motion Sensor

 Even the most effective security camera is limited to retroactive surveillance.
 An even bigger problem is that many outdoor security cameras are usually in plain sight.
 This visibility means that a dedicated criminal can easily disable a security camera system with a simple screwdriver.
-Motion sensors coordinate a variety of components to identify, follow and scare burglars before they can break into your home.
+Smart home motion sensors coordinate a variety of components to identify, follow and scare burglars before they can break into your home.

 Motion sensors are also relatively energy efficient.
 They only operate when there is activity and hence do not require a lot of power.
 There are modern sensors that are battery operated, which means that you still have a functioning security system even when the power goes out.